lmitlaender/Bachelor_SPICEnet_SOM_Neuron_SNN/Direct Training Attempts/README.md

 # Direct Training Attempts
 We group our training attempts for SNN Regression by directly training the SNN here.

-All of these training notebooks are based on the code found here https://snntorch.readthedocs.io/en/latest/tutorials/tutorial_regression_1.html
+All of these training notebooks are based on the code found here: https://snntorch.readthedocs.io/en/latest/tutorials/tutorial_regression_1.html and only slightly adapted during our exploration.

 This code is based on the following two papers: